Call for Proposals: Fifth Annual Midwestern History Conference 2019

-The Midwestern History Association and the Hauenstein Center at Grand Valley State University invite proposals for papers to be delivered at the Fourth Annual Midwestern History Conference, to be held on June 6, 2018 in Grand Rapids, Michigan.
+The Midwestern History Association and the Hauenstein Center at Grand Valley State University invite proposals for papers to be delivered at the Fifth Annual Midwestern History Conference, to be held May 30-31, 2019 in Grand Rapids, Michigan.

-We welcome papers relating to all aspects of the history of the American Midwest.
+We welcome papers relating to all aspects of the history of the American Midwest, in all its diversity.
 Individual proposals should be a maximum of 300 words.
-Panel proposals are also welcome, and should be a maximum of 1,000 words.
+Panel and roundtable proposals are also welcome, and should be a maximum of 1,000 words.
 All proposals must be accompanied by short vitas of the participants.
 All proposals must also contain contact information for every presenter included in the proposal.

 Proposals should be sent to Scott St. Louis of Grand Valley State University’s Hauenstein Center at firstname.lastname@example.org.

 As a proud partner of the Midwestern History Association, the Hauenstein Center is committed to supporting historical scholarship on the American Midwest.
-Home to the Great Plains and Great Lakes; known for agriculture and industry; for majestic countryside and great cities; labeled the Breadbasket, the Heartland, and the Rust Belt; the history of the Midwest – its peoples and places, cultures and conflicts, aspirations and afflictions – is the history of America’s most common ground.
+Bounded by the Great Plains and Great Lakes; known for agriculture and industry; for irenic countryside and great cities; labeled the Breadbasket, the Heartland, and the Rust Belt; the history of the Midwest – its peoples and places, cultures and conflicts, aspirations and afflictions – is the history of America’s most common ground.

 Proposals are due no later than January 11, 2019.

 Call for Chapter Proposals: “The Northern Midwest and the US-Canadian Borderlands: Essays on a Forgotten Region”